KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_007_Animations.md

 ## Animation channels

 The animations contain an array of [`animation.channel`](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#reference-animation.channel) objects.
 The channels establish the connection between the input, which is the value that is computed from the sampler, and the output, which is the animated node property.
-Therefore, each channel refers to one sampler, using the ID of the sampler, and contains an [`animation.channel.target`](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#reference-animation.channel.target).
-The `target` refers to a node, using the ID of the node, and contains a `path` that defines the property of the node that should be animated.
+Therefore, each channel refers to one sampler, using the index of the sampler, and contains an [`animation.channel.target`](https://github.com/KhronosGroup/glTF/blob/master/specification/README.md#reference-animation.channel.target).
+The `target` refers to a node, using the index of the node, and contains a `path` that defines the property of the node that should be animated.
 The value from the sampler will be written into this property.

 In the example above, there are two channels for the animation.
 Both refer to the same node.
 The path of the first channel refers to the `translation` of the node, and the path of the second channel refers to the `rotation` of the node.
 So all objects (meshes) that are attached to the node will be translated and rotated by the animation, as shown in Image 7b.